 This is a city so has a large section of shops and restaurants that are a short walk from the seafront with the famous Brighton Lanes offering independent shops and boutiques in narrow twisting alleyways.

-Why not check beaches nearby as we have 2 beaches around Brighton, 23 beaches in East Sussex, or have a look at our list of East Sussex dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have 2 Brighton beaches and 23 East Sussex beaches.
+You can even take a look at our list of East Sussex dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?